TradeMe/bootup.js/README.md

 The simplest way to use BootUp is to just specify an array of files to download.

-	new BootUp(["jquery.js", "backbone.js", "site.js"]);
+	new BootUp(["style.css", jquery.js", "backbone.js", "site.js"]);

-This will load in jQuery, Backbone and your site code (in the order that they are specified) and load them into `localStorage` (if available).
+This will load in your site CSS, jQuery, Backbone and your site code (in the order that they are specified) and load them into `localStorage` (if available).
 On the next visit, it will just load them from `localStorage` directly.

 ### Callbacks